 Theoretically, the DVD size is so small that it takes only ~16% of the display area of a 1080P HDTV.
 To cover the whole TV screen, the DVD resolution is often scaled from 480p/576p to 720p, 1080p to fill the entire screen of HDTV.
 Generally, most modern HDTVs and DVD players feature an DVD upscaling function which aims to improve the quality of old DVD movie to fit the new screen by upconverting old DVD content to 1080p HD or even 4K Ultra HD.
 But this doesn't mean they are doing a good job.
 In fact, DVD to 1080p upscaling by DVD player or HDTV is far from perfect.
 There are visual artifacts.
 Stretched appearance, blurry image and even distortion are noticed when you are closer to TV if poor upscaling is performed.

-How most upscaling DVD players and HDTV upscale DVDs?
+Part 1.
+How most DVD players and HDTV upscale DVDs to 1080p?

 Common DVD resolutions are 720×480 pixels (NTSC) or 720×540 pixels (PAL).
 When a DVD is played on an HD display at 1920x1080P, namely the 345,600 pixels or 388,800 pixels need to be displayed on 2073600 pixels.
 The way the HDTV sets upscale DVD video fit the 1080P widescreen is by making each pixel from the video occupy 6 or 5.33 pixels on the monitor.
 As most sets apply a poor scaling algorithm, the DVD looks blurrier than the original video at the original resolution.
 Most upscaling DVD players do the exact same thing – they simply enlarge the image and don't improve DVD quality in essence.
 High-end players run an algorithm to determine when a pixel is one color or another, which requires a mathematical comparator operation.

-If you are unwilling to be confined to display itself or perplexed by the poor upscaling algorithm, why not try third-party DVD upscaling software like EaseFab DVD Ripper.
-This software is an easy-to-use yet powerful program with an advanced algorithm that can maximize the output quality.
-With over years of experience, it will easily rip any protected DVDs, old and new titles, homemade/burned discs, other DVDs and upconvert DVD to HD 1080P, 4K, 720P, etc. videos in whatever format, be it MP4, MOV, AVI, WMV, or HEVC, with no perceivable quality loss.
+As mentioned above, if you are unwilling to be confined to display itself or perplexed by the poor upscaling algorithm, you can take a try at a third-party DVD upscaling software.
+Among all such tools, EaseFab DVD Ripper is an easy-to-use yet powerful program with an advanced algorithm that can maximize the output quality.
+With over 10 years of experience, it will easily rip any protected DVDs, old and new titles, homemade/burned discs, other DVDs and upconvert DVD to HD 1080P, 4K, 720P, etc. videos in whatever format, be it MP4, MOV, AVI, WMV, or HEVC, with no perceivable quality loss.
 With 350+ built-in formats and devices, you can convert DVDs to Mac, iPhone, iPad, Apple TV, iTunes, iMovie, etc.

 How EaseFab DVD Ripper upscale DVDs to 1080p